The Company’s corporate governance information and documents.

 The board needs to ensure that the company’s risk management framework identifies and addresses all relevant risks in order to execute and deliver strategy; companies need to consider their extended business, including the company’s supply chain, from key suppliers to end customers.
 Setting strategy includes determining the extent of exposure to the identified risks that the company is able to bear and willing to take (risk tolerance and risk appetite).

-Full details of the risks and uncertainties faced by the Totally Group, and actions to mitigate risk, can be found in the Principal Risks and Uncertainties section of its Annual Report and Accounts.
+Full details of the risks and uncertainties faced by the Group, and actions to mitigate risk, can be found in the Principal Risks and Uncertainties section of the Annual Report and Accounts on pages 34 and 35.

-Risk management is a core focus of Totally’s Board and this is reviewed at each Board meeting.
+Risk management is a core focus for the Board and this is reviewed at each Board meeting.
 Detailed feedback is received from each operating subsidiary, together with external regulatory bodies, at these meetings.
 Formal risk registers for the business are reviewed on a regular basis by the Board.
 Operational risk and any newly identified risk to the business are also considered.

-The Group Clinical Governance Board meets on a regular basis and reports from that Committee, and the Risk Committee, are circulated to the Group Board.
+The Group Clinical Governance Board meets on a regular basis and reports from that Committee are circulated to the Group Board.

 Regular dialogue is maintained with Clinical Commissioning Groups, the CQC, NHS England and insurers.
 The Company maintains appropriate levels of insurance cover.